19 Useful Things to Know Before Visiting Cape Town

 When you pay with a credit or debit card, there’s not the option to add a tip after you’ve accepted the minimum amount.
 You have to calculate it yourself and ask the server to make the amount higher.

-8) Get a SIM Card
+7) Get a Local SIM Card

 It just makes sense to get a SIM card when you travel, especially in an unfamiliar place where you’re going to be using Google Maps and Uber quite a bit.
 Also, WiFi isn’t given out all that freely in Cape Town, so combine that with the load shedding situation and you’re definitely going to need some data.